The small Hallá River falls in to the Bay of Húnaflói in the North of Iceland. It is a sensitive and small river, where one can be totally on his own.

 Hallá is a river fished with only two rods, but guests have about 10 km of river to fish.
 In order to preserve the salmon in Hallá river, the farmers have kept the river closed for several years.

 The average catch per season last five years is a little under onehundred salmon.

 Catch and release is encouraged in this small and gin- clear river to preserve the enigmatic Salmon that run in Hallá River.
 The river has a self- catering guesthouse, located about 3km upstream from the mouth of the river, with a view towards the Bay.

 Location: North ( 280 km from Reykjavik )

 Guide: Can be arranged

-Lodge: Self catering, nice little lodge with a barbeque
+Lodge: Self catering, nice little cottage with 2 bedrooms.

 Tackle: Light, single handed rods lines 4 to 6.